-This handbook is designed for trainees and mentors to guide them through the requirements of the assessed school block placement for Year 3 BA QTS.
+This handbook is designed for trainees and mentors to guide them through the requirements of the assessed block placement for Year 2 BA QTS.
 In this handbook you will find general advice on mentoring, details about the expected experiences and the progression sequence that trainees require.
-Information is also included about our curriculum that trainees are following in their taught sessions and the University syllabus, and a full list of the Initial Teacher training is only effective when there is a robust ITE partnership between schools and training providers.
+Information about our curriculum that trainees are following in their taught sessions and the University syllabus, and a full list of the Initial Teacher Training Core Content training is only effective when there is a robust ITE partnership between schools and training providers.
 Many of our schools have now been working in partnership with us for several years.
 We hope that new schools that join the ITE partnership this year will continue their involvement in ITE in subsequent years.
 We would like to thank our partnership schools for supporting our trainees.

-Training Core Content Framework (Appendix 7) which specifies what trainees should know and be able to do by the end of the course.
+Framework (Appendix 9) which specifies what trainees should know and be able to do by the end of the course.
 It is important that you know what your trainee has learned prior to placement so that you can help them connect that learning to placement practice.